 Imagine you are one of the largest energy utilities in the United States with solar capacity and you are tasked with revolutionizing the way your utility does business.
 Where do you start?

-Three years ago, Kim Wagie, Director Digital Transformation & Continuous Improvement for Arizona Public Service – APS, came across the same challenge – the need for Data Agility.
+Three years ago, Kim Wagie, Director Digital Transformation & Continuous Improvement for Arizona Public Service – APS, came across the same challenge – the need for Data Agility in forecasting energy analytics.
 Kim knew that to disrupt the marketplace and create new revenue streams and value for APS, they needed to better understand three things: 1) consumer behavior, 2) customer’s changing needs, and 3) the impact of distributed energy resources on their aging infrastructure.